Full Mouth Reconstruction

 Full Mouth Reconstruction FAQs

 Yes, your dental insurance is capable of covering all or part of your full mouth reconstruction treatment plan.
 Although it is ultimately up to your dental insurance provider.
-They will typically cover necessary restorative procedures.
-Most of the procedures include restorative services that are necessary for your oral health.
+Some insurance plans may cover certain aspects of the treatment, while others may not.

 A full mouth reconstruction is not a simple procedure but a complete dental treatment plan that combines several procedures.
 Depending on your needs, it can span from a couple of weeks to a few months.